757.287.1800

 (1885 – 1969; Photo Wikimedia Commons)

 One of Sensei Itosu's legendary students, who established the famous phrase "one strike, total destruction".
-In the early 1930s he organized Shorin Ryu as a tradition within the array of karate systems practiced in the Shuri area ("Shuri-Te").
-Different forms of Shorin Ryu are distinguished by the use of different kanji, which all mean "Shorin", but are pronounced differently in Japanese, and the according karate systems use slightly different curricula.
+In the early 1930s he organized Shorin Ryu as a tradition within the array of karate systems practiced in the Shuri area.
+Several forms of Shorin Ryu are practiced and use slightly different curricula, characterized by specific kanji, which all mean "Shorin", but are pronounced differently in Japanese.
 The kanji Sensei Chibana chose for "Shorin" (which is the pronunciation he always used) is pronounced "Kobayashi" in Japanese.

 Most prominent student of Sensei Chibana's and custodian of Kobayashi Ryu.
 He created the Shorin Ryu Shorinkan organization and successfully spread it worldwide.

-Sensei Nakazato was elected to demonstrate Karate at the 1996 Olympics in Atlanta.
-For this event he created the Kata Gorin ["five rings"] and integrated elements from all Okinawan karate styles.
-In 2000 he was designated as an "Intangible Cultural Asset Holder" by the Okinawa Prefectural Government
+Sensei Nakazato was elected by Japan's karate officials to demonstrate the art at the 1996 Olympics in Atlanta.
+For this event he created the kata Gorin ["five rings"] where he integrated elements from all three Okinawan karate styles (Shorin Ryu, Goju Ryu, Uechi Ryu) to develop a overarching, style-integrating kata of Okinawan karate.

 Based on mechanics, physics, and the physiology of the human body, we study moves and concepts to transfer our body-weight-power as effectively as possible.
 We don't teach a recreational activity, we teach Kobayashi Ryu as it was intended to be, as a fighting art, and we support students to grow mentally, physically, and spiritually.